 2 Samuel 1

-1.After the death of Saúl, when Dauid was returned from the slaughter of the Amalekites and had bene two dayes in Ziklag,
+1.A Fter the death of Saúl, when Dauid was retur-ned from the * ſlaughter of the Amalekites and had bene two dayes in Ziklág,

-3.Then Dauid said vnto him, Whence comest thou?
-And he said vnto him, Out of the hoste of Israél I am escaped.
+3.Then Dauid ſaid vnto him, Whence cómeſt thou?
+And he ſaid vnto him, Out of the hoſte of Iſraél I am eſcaped.

 5.And Dauid ſaid vnto the yong man, that tolde it him, How knoweſt thou that Saúl and Ionathán his ſonne be dead?

-6.Then the yong man that tolde him, answered, b As I came to mount Gilbóa, beholde, Saúl leaned vpon his speare, and lo, the charets and * horsemen followed hard after him.
+6.Then the yong man that tolde him, an-ſwered, b As I came to mount Gilbóa, be-holde, Saúl leaned vpon his ſpeare. and lo, the charets and " horſemen followed hard after him.

 8.And he ſaid vnto me, Who art thou?
 And I anſwered him, I am an c Amalekite.